Someone else was driving, do I have to pay?

 If the date approaches and you still do not have all your evidence, you can contact London Tribunals and ask for the appeal to be rescheduled to allow you more time to gather it.
 View contact details

-• If you have elected to have your appeal considered as a postal appeal, you can write or e-mail your request to London Tribunals.
+• If you have elected to have your appeal considered as a postal appeal, you can make your request to London Tribunals.
 Please ensure your request reaches us at least 5 days in advance of the hearing date

 • If you have elected to attend a personal hearing please contact us by telephone as soon as possible.